8 Amazing Tips for a More Organized Desk

 Make it easy to dispose of old and unneeded files

-Finally, place a recycling bin, basket or box near your desk for easy disposal of non-confidential files.
-Install a shredder nearby to take care of confidential and/or personal files.
+Lastly, make it easy for you to dispose of old and unneeded files at your by having disposal receptacles at the ready.
+Place a recycling bin, basket or box near your desk for easy disposal of non-confidential files.
+You should also consider installing a shredder nearby to take care of confidential and/or personal files.

 Assemble a reference binder

-An easy and practical way to organize the top of your desk is to create a reference binder.
+Assembling a reference binder is an easy and practical way to organize the top of your desk.

-Not only will you have a handy ready-reference, but you’ll also remove unsightly bits of scrap paper and notes from your desk in the process.
+Not only will you have a handy ready-reference, but you’ll remove unsightly bits of paper from your desk in the process.

 Learn how to assemble your own reference binder by following the below tips: